Leody Taveras Player Props: Rangers vs. Angels

 Leody Taveras At The Plate

-- Taveras is batting .246 with four doubles, a triple, a home run and five walks.
+- Taveras is hitting .262 with five doubles, a triple, a home run and six walks.

-- Taveras has reached base via a hit in eight games this season (of 17 played), and had multiple hits in three of those games.
+- Taveras has reached base via a hit in nine games this season (of 18 played), and had multiple hits in four of those games.

-- He has homered in one of 17 games, and in 1.6% of his plate appearances.
+- He has gone deep in one of 18 games, and in 1.5% of his plate appearances.

-- In four games this year (23.5%), Taveras has picked up an RBI, including two games with multiple runs batted in.
+- Taveras has driven in a run in four games this year (22.2%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.